- Visit UNESCO world heritage city, Antigua

 - Trip Type

-Break in your walking shoes with a morning guided walking tour of the old colonial houses and cobblestone alleys of this UNESCO World Heritage city, Antigua.
+Break in your walking shoes with a morning guided walking tour of the old colonial houses and cobblestone alleys of this UNESCO World Heritage city.
+Learn about the complex colonial history of the city while sampling local chocolates, exploring ruins, and taking in the breathtaking views of the three volcanoes that surround the city.

-Immerse yourself in the mountains today, with a private transfer to Acatenango volcano and an acclimatizing hike through four distinct microclimates, sharing trails with local farmers as you pass their corn, lily, and pea fields, emerging in old-growth tropical cloud forest filled with birds, including the legendary Quetzal.
+Immerse yourself in the mountains today, with a private transfer to Acatenango volcano and an acclimatizing hike through four distinct microclimates, sharing trails with local farmers as you pass their corn, lily, and pea fields, emerging in an old-growth tropical cloud forest filled with birds, including the legendary Quetzal.
+We will enjoy lunch with a local family, then continue to ascend through the treeline to a campsite with sweeping views of Antigua and the justly named Fuego volcano, still spitting fire.
+Rest or explore the slopes of Acatenango until sunset and a fresh, hot dinner.
+After dark, peer down into the spectacular lava flows rolling down Fuego volcano, sights and sounds so rare it may just keep you up at night.

-After breakfast, the short but steep climb to the chilly summit of Acatenango, scrambling up a trail of gravel scree to views that stretch all the way to Mexico
+After breakfast, we undertake the short but steep climb to the chilly summit of Acatenango, scrambling up a trail of gravel scree to views that stretch all the way to Mexico.
+After approximately a three hour descent a private vehicle transfer returns you to Antigua for a free afternoon and restful night.

 After breakfast a transfer to the first trailhead, with a stop en route to admire a popular shrine to a Mayan deity known as “San Simon.”

-The trek passes through a protected natural area and descends more than 3,000 feet through forest and farm fields to enter the La Vega valley.
+Today the trek passes through a protected natural area and descends more than 3,000 feet through forest and farm fields to enter the La Vega valley.
+After a field lunch, you cross a swinging foot bridge of the La Vega river and climb a challenging but beautiful route through coffee farms and pine forest, arriving in mid-afternoon.
+Tonight we warm ourselves before a campfire dinner with panoramic views of Fuego volcano.

 Dates & Pricing